Change a Life 2 Change the World!

 The Moors were northern Africans that invaded and ruled the Iberian Peninsula (Europe).
 The Moors from North Africa were the first Islamic Empire to invade Iberia in 711.
 Once Al-Andalus was established more and more Moors migrated to Iberia and lived there for almost 800 years.
 While they controlled a majority of the peninsula, they still permitted people to follow Christianity or Judaism if they paid a tax.

-In addition, the Moors taught Europeans new hygiene practices, founded a music school.
 During this time London had a largely illiterate population, unpaved streets with none of the technological advancement of the Roman empire that existed 600 years prior; the Moors advanced greatly the growth and development of Europe.

-During the 10th century the Moors had paved roads, street lighting, running water, hundreds of public baths, mosques and well stocked libraries.
 Because paper was needed in order to create documents to transfer knowledge the Moors also brought paper making to Spain, and under Moorish conquest the first paper mill is recorded at Xàtiva in 1151.
 Along with this, over 4,000 Arabic words and derived phrases were absorbed into the Spanish language.
 Spanish use of words like algebra, alcohol, chemistry, nadir, alkaline, cipher checkmate, influenza, typhoon, orange, and cable can be traced back to the Moors.

 -begun in Italy during the 14th century, after the end of the Middle Ages, and it reached its height there between the 1490s and the 1520s, a period referred to as the High Renaissance.